Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - Several kings, princes, and members of royal families from other countries also graduated from Oxford University.
 These include King Abdullah II of Jordan, King Tuanku Abdul Halim of Malaysia, King Harald V of Norway, and Emperor Naruhito of Japan.

 - Many non-English Heads of State and Heads of Government also graduated from Oxford University.
-These include the Canadian Prime Minister John Turner, Fijian Prime Minister Kamisese Mara, and Australian Prime Minister Tony Abbott.
+These include Canadian Prime Minister John Turner, Fijian Prime Minister Kamisese Mara, and Australian Prime Minister Tony Abbott.

 Religious Figures